DekinderDries/track-shared-js/50-web-development/40-reactJS/codelab02/README.md

 The first component we will be making is our header.
 Inside your **src** folder, make a subfolder called **components**.
 We'll store all of our components in here.
 Inside that components folder, make a new file and call it **Header.jsx**.
 Let's add a bit of detail to what a component should consist of first.

-Basically, a React component contains both JavaScript and HTML/CSS.
+A React component contains both JavaScript and HTML/CSS.
 We include the logic that this particular component needs to function and the code to show that component on our screen the way we want it to.
 In a very top-level way, you could see three parts in a component.
 * **imports**: Just like in Java, we need to import specific dependencies our component needs to function.
 * **logic**: The first part of our component contains logic.
 We can initialize variables, include functions and all sorts of things.
 * **output code**: This is the code that will determine how this component is shown to our clients.
 You can recognize it because it often starts with return() or ReactDOM.render(), depending on if we are using functional or class components.
+We can call on our logic from within our HTML since we use JSX.
+You'll see this for yourself soon enough.

 Excuse me Switchfully?
 Functional or class components?
 What is this sorcery?
 Yes!
 React offers you two kinds of components.
 They can do exactly the same, the syntax is just different.
 Let's illustrate this with an example.
 Below you can see a class component showing a sentence on screen.